 The scheme is open to graduates who have completed their studies in Ireland at a recognised educational institution and achieved a qualification at Level 8 or above in the National Qualifications Framework.

-To be eligible for the scheme, graduates must meet the criteria listed on INIS.
+To be eligible for the scheme, graduates must meet the criteria listed on the Irish Immigration Service.

 To apply for a Stamp 1G, graduates will need to make an appointment at their local registration office and submit all required supporting documentation.
 In Sligo, the local registration office is Sligo Garda Station.
 Further information is available here.

 Students from outside the EU are required to have private medical insurance during their time in Ireland.
-Your health insurance must meet the requirements of INIS and students are responsible for purchasing, and renewing, their own health insurance.
+Your health insurance must meet the requirements of the Irish Immigration Service.
+Students are responsible for purchasing, and renewing, their own health insurance.
 You should read the policy documents carefully and ensure that it meets your requirements.
 Some of the companies in Ireland that offer health insurance include: Study and Protect, VHI, Guardme, Laya Healthcare, Irish Life and Aviva.

 Students from the EU who have a valid European Health Insurance Card (EHIC) can access public health services in Ireland.
 Please be aware that the EHIC does not provide access to private health services in Ireland.
 Students should apply for their EHIC card before travelling to Ireland.
 Information about using an EHIC card in Ireland is available here.